Tuareg people: Food

 Tagella is a flatbread made from wheat flour and cooked on a charcoal fire; the flat disk-shaped bread is buried under the hot sand.
 The bread is broken into small pieces and eaten with a meat sauce.
 Millet porridge called a cink or a liwa is a staple much like ugali and fufu.
 Millet is boiled with water to make a pap and eaten with milk or a heavy sauce.
 Common dairy foods are goat and camel milk, called akh, as well as a cheese, ta komart, and tona, a thick yogurt, made from them.
 Eghajira is a beverage drunk with a ladle, made by pounding millet, goat cheese, dates, milk, and sugar, served at festivals.

-Just like in Morocco, the local popular tea, called atay or ashay, is made from gunpowder green tea with much sugar added.
+The local popular tea, called atay or ashay, is made from gunpowder green tea with much sugar added.
 After steeping, it is poured three times in and out of the teapot over the tea, mint leaves and sugar and served by pouring from a height of over a foot into small tea glasses with a froth on top.